shadow-robot/sr_benchmarking/docs/user_guide/3_benchmark_description.md

 roslaunch sr_moveit_planner_benchmarking export_scenes_to_text.launch output_directory:=[path_to_folder_to_save_file]
 ```

-* To export the queries that is in the warehouse to a .scene text file:
+* To export the queries that is in the warehouse to a .queries text file:
 ```bash
 roslaunch sr_moveit_planner_benchmarking export_queries_to_text.launch output_directory:=[path_to_folder_to_save_file] (group_prefix:=ra) (cartesian:=false)
 ```
 If you want to export the queries in cartesian space (position and orientation) instead of joint space, you can set the cartesian argument to true.

-### Methods from moveit
+### Methods from MoveIt!
 The previous methods, internally call a set of MoveIt! methods.
 You can call the MoveIt! methods directly.

 #### Export to text